andyatkinson/rideshare/README.md

 ### PostgresApp
 - Once installed, from the Menu Bar app, choose "Open Postgres" then click the "+" icon to create a new PostgreSQL 16 server

-PostgreSQL configuration is based on: [My GOTO Postgres Configuration for Web Services](https://tightlycoupled.io/my-goto-postgres-configuration-for-web-services/)

 ## Ruby
-Run `cat .ruby-version` from the Rideshare directory to find the version of Ruby that's needed.
+Run `cat .ruby-version` from the Rideshare directory to find the needed version of Ruby.

 For example, if `3.2.2` is listed, run: